/ Docs

 FileDescription

-review-{branch}-{date}.md Final review report with all findings sorted by severity
+final-review.md Final compiled report with all findings sorted by severity

-Tip: Add _prr-output/ to your .gitignore to keep generated review reports out of version control.
-Use [CL] Clear from the agent menu to remove context files when starting fresh.
+Tip: Add _prr-output/ to your .gitignore to keep review output out of version control.
+Use [SS] Select Session to resume a past session, or [CL] Clear to delete old sessions.

 6. Examples